 }

 Now that you know how to take a screenshot and save it in a specific folder.
-The next step is to start the coroutine
+The next step is to call the coroutine function.

 This part is simple.
 You just need to type in a single line of code